 How Dental Crowns Are Used

-- Restore strength to weakened tooth
+- Restore strength to a weakened tooth: Reinforces and rebuilds damaged or compromised teeth.

-- Improve the appearance of a tooth
+- Improve the appearance of a tooth: Enhances the look of teeth that are discolored or misshapen.

-- Build up small or worn teeth
+- Build up small or worn teeth: Provides restorative coverage to improve size and shape.

-- Sit atop a dental implant
+- Sit atop a dental implant: Completes the restoration of a missing tooth.

 Before